 Blake Zweig is a school psychologist who dedicates his time and effort toward helping children, teens, and young adults develop and maintain the tools they need in order to thrive throughout their adolescent years and beyond.
 Blake provides both group and individual services for children, adolescents, and young adults, as well as parent training and consultation.

-Currently, Blake is entering his 10th year at Maple School, a middle school in Northbrook.
+Currently, Blake is in his 20th year at Maple School, a middle school in Northbrook.
 Blake's experience within the public school system provides parents with an insider's view or perspective on what the true social, emotional, and academic world is like for children and teens these days.

 In addition to his role as a school psychologist, Blake is an active singer-song writer, soccer player, former sailing instructor, and was a graduate of the 2nd City Improvisation Training Program.
 Blake's laid-back personality and wide range of interests create a relaxed, creative, comfortable, and safe therapeutic environment for parents, children, adolescents, and young adults to explore.